maximilien/knfun/README.md

 README.md  funcs      go.sum     summary-fn vendor
 ```

-These are designed as both CLIs and server functions that you can test locally and deploy on Knative.
+These are designed as both CLIs and server functions that you can test locally and deploy and run on Knative.

 # Test

 Let's first explore how to test the functions locally.
-Later we will show how you can run [e2e](#e2e) tests automatically for quick sanity checks.
+Later we will show how you can run [e2e](#e2e) tests automatically for a quick sanity check.

 ## twitter-fn

 For each function you can run them locally as a CLI to get immediate response.
-You can also run them as a local server and use your browser to see the responses changing input.
+You can also run them as a local server and use your browser to see the responses and changing input.
 For example, the following will display recent tweets that have the word `NBA`

 ```bash
 ./twitter-fn search NBA -c 20 -o text \